pmem/pmdk/doc/libpmemobj/pmemobj_mutex_zero.3.md

 necessary if the object containing the lock has been allocated using one of **pmemobj_zalloc**() or **pmemobj_tx_zalloc**() functions.

-The **pmemobj_rwlock_rdlock**() function acquires a read lock on *rwlockp* provided that lock is not presently held for writing and no writer threads are presently blocked on the lock.
-If the read lock cannot be immediately acquired, the calling thread blocks until it can acquire the lock.
-If this is the first use of the lock since opening of the pool *pop*, the lock is automatically reinitialized and then acquired.
+The **pmemobj_rwlock_rdlock**() function acquires a read lock on *rwlockp*, provided that the lock is not presently held for writing and no writer threads are presently blocked on the lock.
+If the read lock cannot be acquired immediately, the calling thread blocks until it can acquire the lock.
+If this is the first use of the lock since the opening of the pool *pop*, the lock is automatically reinitialized and then acquired.

-The **pmemobj_rwlock_timedrdlock**() performs the same action, but will not wait beyond *abs_timeout* to obtain the lock before returning.
+**pmemobj_rwlock_timedrdlock**() performs the same action as **pmemobj_rwlock_rdlock**(), but will not wait beyond *abs_timeout* to obtain the lock before returning.
 A thread may hold multiple concurrent read locks.
 If so, **pmemobj_rwlock_unlock**() must be called once for each lock obtained.
 The results of acquiring a read lock while the calling thread holds a write lock are undefined.

-The **pmemobj_rwlock_wrlock**() function blocks until a write lock can be acquired against lock pointed by *rwlockp*.
-If this is the first use of the lock since opening of the pool *pop*, the lock is automatically reinitialized and then acquired.
+The **pmemobj_rwlock_wrlock**() function blocks until a write lock can be acquired against read/write lock *rwlockp*.
+If this is the first use of the lock since the opening of the pool *pop*, the lock is automatically reinitialized and then acquired.

 The **pmemobj_rwlock_timedwrlock**() performs the same action, but will not wait beyond *abs_timeout* to obtain the lock before returning.